-Estimate of groundwater in storage in the upper 1,200 and 1,500 feet of the aquifer based on specific yield of 0.11 is 16 and 19 MAF, respectively.
+The estimated groundwater in storage in the basin-fill aquifer within 1,200 and 1,500 feet below land surface, based on specific yield of 0.11, is 16 and 19 MAF, respectively.

 Table 3-2 presents a conceptual groundwater budget for the Gila Bend groundwater basin based on a USGS study of alluvial basins in southern Arizona (Tillman et al., 2011) and the Arizona Water Atlas (ADWR, 2009).
 The Gila Bend basin is overdrafted with outflows exceeding inflows by approximately 140,000 AF or more.
 Median groundwater level declines in wells throughout the basin are the highest in the state.
 Average annual groundwater pumping exceeds all combined groundwater inflow components.
 Agricultural pumping and recharge are the largest components of outflows and inflows, respectively, although the stream recharge component from large Gila River flow events is highly variable and can be significant in flood years.